-Special rules apply when an ownership change occurs (i.e., the amount of the taxable income of a loss corporation that can be offset by pre-change NOL carryovers is limited).
+Special NOL rules apply when:

+- An ownership change occurs (i.e., the amount of the taxable income of a loss corporation that can be offset by pre-change NOL carryovers is limited).
 See section 382 and the related regulations.
 Also see Temporary Regulations section 1.382-2T(a)(2)(ii), which requires that a loss corporation file an information statement with its income tax return for each tax year that it is a loss corporation and certain shifts in ownership occurred.
-See Regulations section 1.382-6(b) for details on how to make the closing-of-the-books election.
+See Regulations section 1.382-6(b) for details on how to make the closing-of-the-books election. - A corporation acquires control of another corporation (or acquires its assets in a reorganization) and the amount of pre-acquisition losses that may offset recognized built-in gains is limited.
+See section 384.